Warning, this will upset some people

 The night before the auction, my parents came down and announced they wanted this property as well, and said that if I refused to purchase the rest of “my place” (the original land I had already paid for) from them, they would sell this next property to someone else.

-They wanted this next property themselves and my youngest brother and expected me to pay for it.
+They wanted this new property themselves and my youngest brother and expected me to pay for it.

-I was devastated with their black mailing offer, as if I refused, they would sell the land I wanted to someone else.
+I was devastated with their black mailing offer, as if I refused, they would sell the land I already paid for to someone else.

 I believe my wife was discussing this with them behind my back and told them we were in a good position.